vectordotdev/vector/docs/highlights/2021-06-02-drop-jemalloc.md

 ---

 Since version 0.2.0, Vector has used [jemalloc](\(urls.jemalloc)) as its memory allocator on *nix-based OSes.
-As part of some on-going performance work, we've made the decision to switch to the system allocator provided by the platform Vector is deployed on.
+As part of some ongoing performance work, we've made the decision to switch to the system allocator provided by the platform Vector is deployed on.
 This will be either the [GNU Allocator](\(urls.gnu_allocator)) for `glibc`-based builds (like Debian) or the [`musl` allocator](\(urls.musl_allocator)) for `musl`-based builds (like Alpine Linux).